Souldiv/generative_models/README.md

 ## Introduction

-This Repository contains some PyTorch implementations of generator models, currently i have made implementations of Basic Convolutional AutoEncoder and Variational AutoEncoder.
+This Repository contains some PyTorch implementations of generative models, currently i have made implementations of Basic Convolutional AutoEncoder and Variational AutoEncoder.

 ## Anime Faces Dataset